Karnavati Knights emerge inaugural champions of Gujarat Super League - www.lokmattimes.com

 Karnavati Knights emerge inaugural champions of Gujarat Super League

-Ahmedabad (Gujarat) [India], May 13 : Karnavati Knights emerged as the inaugural champions of the Gujarat Super League 2024, ...
+Ahmedabad, May 13 Karnavati Knights emerged as the inaugural champions of the Gujarat Super League 2024, after a ...

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app